IliyanMomin/Building-a-SIEM/README.md

 - **Detection Rules & Machine Learning Jobs** – Implemented to automatically identify malware and suspicious behavior.
 - **Windows Event Logs** – Integrated into Elastic Security for host-based monitoring.

-Let me know if you'd like to refine this further! 🚀

 ## Steps